 Are you about to take your finals?
-Or do you already have your Master’s degree in the bag?
+Or do you already have your Master’s degree?
 If so, then you can apply to ESA as a 'Young Graduate Trainee' (YGT).
 This high-calibre programme lasts for one year and gives successful applicants an opportunity to gain valuable experience in the development and operation of space missions.
-As a Graduate Trainee, you’ll take on a responsible role in supporting a project, and benefit from the expertise of an ESA tutor.

-Traineeship Opportunities for Young Graduate Trainees go online once a year in mid-November, and stay open for one month.
-At this time, we publish about 100 YGT job offers, aimed mainly at engineers and physicists, graduates in Information Technology, Natural or Social Science and Business.
+Every year, we publish about 100 YGT job opportunities, aimed mainly at engineers and scientists, graduates in Information Technology, Natural or Social Science and Business.

-- an expatriation allowance, plus an installation allowance on arrival, for those not resident in the country to which they are assigned
+- Expatriation allowance, plus an installation allowance on arrival for those not resident in the country to which they are assigned

 - 2.5 days paid leave per month

-Towards the end of the training period, trainees are asked to submit a report on their activities and the accomplishments achieved during the year.
+Towards the end of the traineeship period, trainees are asked to submit a report on their activities and the accomplishments achieved during the year.